infochimps-sales/smart-maintenance-demo/README.md

-This is the Github repository for the master branch of the Smart Maintenance Demo for Hadoop, this demo uses python's scikit-learn machine-learning algorithm to perform predictive maintenance on 200 simulated motors
+This is the Github repository for the master branch of the Smart Maintenance Demo for Hadoop, this demo uses python's scikit-learn machine-learning algorithm to perform predictive maintenance on 200 simulated motors.
+This executes in series on you laptop or a hadoop-foyer node, a followup effort will get this running in parallel on the hadoop datanodes using Spark.

 ###To install: